 • Implement an employee wellbeing audit.

 Consider whether your absence reporting procedures, sick pay policy and triggers for absence management are driving the right behaviours and are consistent with any wellbeing strategy.

 Do you treat absence caused by an underlying medical condition and absence which is not in the same way?
 There are benefits to stepping outside a procedure of triggers and cautions when an employee has an underlying condition.

-Make Business work with you to ensure that your absence management attendance policies and procedures are legally compliant and targeted at your particular needs.
+Make UK works with you to ensure that your absence management attendance policies and procedures are legally compliant and targeted at your particular needs.